Rashminda121/dev-commands/flutter/flutter_emulator_run_guide.md

-# 🚀 Run Flutter App with Emulator (macOS M1 Guide)
+# 🚀 Run Flutter App with Emulator

 This guide explains how to run a Flutter app on an Android emulator using terminal commands on a macOS system (including M1/M2 chips).